Effect of ring-exchange interactions in the extended Kitaev honeycomb model: Construction of trial wave functions

 In our VMC calculations, the static order is treated as a background field coupling to the spins as site-dependent Zeeman field; hence the complete mean-field Hamiltonian for the $K$-$\Gamma$-$\Gamma'$ model reads

 The ordering momentum $\pmb Q$ of $\pmb M_i$ in VMC is adopted from the classical ground state or the classical metal stable states (depending on the energy of the projected state).
-For a given $\pmb Q$, the local axes $\hat {\pmb e}_{x,y,z}$ are fixed as they are in the classical state, $M$ and $\phi$ are treated as variational parameters.
+For a given momentum $\pmb Q$, the local axes $\hat {\pmb e}_{x,y,z}$ are fixed as they are in the classical state.
+Then $M$ and $\phi$ are treated as variational parameters in the VMC framework.

-In our VMC calculations, we have considered not only single-$\bf Q$ ordered states but also multi-$\bf Q$ ordered states, for example, the triple-$\bf Q$ order which is formed by superposing three single-$\bf Q$ order parameters.
+In VMC calculations, we have considered not only single-$\bf Q$ ordered states but also multi-$\bf Q$ ordered states, for example, the triple-$\bf Q$ order which is formed by superposing three single-$\bf Q$ order parameters.
 Thus the triple-$\bf Q$ order has a three-fold rotation symmetry.